Repost from 2015. Edited, updated, and corrected.

-According to Annie Lobert, founder of the group Hookers for Jesus, women are putting their love, hope, desire, and need in the wrong place.
+According to Annie Lobert, founder of the group Hookers for Jesus, women are putting their love, hope, desires, and needs in the wrong place.
 The only person who can give women all they could ever want from a relationship is Jesus.

 We poor men don’t stand a chance.